 What may be a noxious weed to one gardener is a thing of beauty to another.
 This might not be the case with willowherb weeds.
 It is true the plant has brilliant hot pink flowers similar to primrose blooms, but the ability to adapt to almost any environment and rapidly spread through seeds and rhizomes make control of willowherb challenging.
 This annoying plant is an aggressive competitor to native and cultivated plants.
 Read on for some clues on how to get rid of willowherb once and for all.

 Willowherb (Epilobium) is a Class B noxious weed in many states.
 In its native regions, it is simply part of the natural flora and a beneficial part of the landscape.
-But when soils are disturbed, the seeds spread far beyond their home turf and can cause quite a problem for farmers, land management professionals and home gardeners.
+When soils are disturbed though, the seeds spread far beyond their home turf and can cause quite a problem for farmers, land management professionals, and home gardeners.

-They are tall plants, 3 to 6 feet in height, with narrow profiles and thick, rigid stems that are herbaceous rather than woody.
+They are tall plants, 3 to 6 feet (1-2 m.) in height, with narrow profiles and thick, rigid stems that are herbaceous rather than woody.
 Flowers appear in late spring through late summer, adorning the plant with richly colored pink blooms.
 Full willowherb information would not be complete without mentioning the fruits.
-Seeds are small hard four-chambered capsules, brown as a nut and containing numerous tiny seeds.
+Seeds are small, hard, four-chambered capsules, brown as a nut and containing numerous tiny seeds.
 The capsule splits open and releases these tiny egg-shaped seeds, each equipped with a hairy tuft at the end which captures the wind and sails far and wide.